Skip to content

 Personal automation (public)

-• GitHub Actions pipelines for personal sites and demos, including linting, type-checking, and deployment to Netlify and GitHub Pages.
+• GitHub Actions pipelines run linting, type-checking, and build validation before publishing to Netlify or GitHub Pages.

 • Docker Compose labs to standardize Node, Python, and Zig tooling in local development environments.